-The nematode Caenorhabditis elegans has been isolated in association with several terrestrial invertebrate species, including snails, slugs, and isopods (Schulenburg & Félix, 2017).
+The nematode Caenorhabditis elegans has been isolated in association with several terrestrial invertebrate species, including snails, slugs, and isopods [3].
 These associations have assumed to capture phoretic relationships where C. elegans is using larger invertebrates as vectors for travel.
-Consistent with this observation, C. elegans dauer larvae appear to seek dispersal vectors using a stage-specific behavior (called nictation) in which individuals stand on their tails, move their bodies in a waving motion, and attach themselves to objects passing nearby such as larger invertebrates (Lee et al., 2012).
-Moreover, genetic differences across natural populations influence this behavior, which suggests that variation in this trait is subject to evolutionary selection (Lee et al., 2017).
+Consistent with this observation, C. elegans dauer larvae appear to seek dispersal vectors using a stage-specific behavior (called nictation) in which individuals stand on their tails, move their bodies in a waving motion, and attach themselves to objects passing nearby such as larger invertebrates [4].
+Moreover, genetic differences across natural populations influence this behavior, which suggests that variation in this trait is subject to evolutionary selection [5].
 However, it is unknown whether C. elegans seeks out specific invertebrates as phoretic hosts or randomly attaches to whatever organism happens to be nearby.
-Additionally, although dauer larvae are the life stage most frequently found in association with invertebrates, other life stages have been isolated (Schulenburg & Félix, 2017; Petersen et al., 2015; Félix & Duveau, 2012), suggesting that phoretic association with invertebrates is not necessarily limited to the dauer stage and to nictation behavior.
+Additionally, although dauer larvae are the life stage most frequently found in association with invertebrates, other life stages have been isolated as well [3,6,7] suggesting that phoretic association with invertebrates is not necessarily limited to the dauer stage and to nictation behavior.

 C. elegans might have specific phoretic hosts similar to what has been observed in other closely related nematode species.
-For example, phoretic associations between Pristionchus pacificus and scarab beetles (Herrmann et al., 2006), Caenorhabditis japonica and the shield bug Parastrachia japonensis (Kiontke et al., 2002; Tanaka et al., 2010), and the facultative parasite Phasmarhabditis hermaphrodita and slugs of the genus Arion or Deroceras as well as the snail Helix aspersa (Rae et al., 2009; Félix et al., 2018; Andrus & Rae, 2019).
-Previous studies have shown that mucus of the slug Arion subfuscus and the snail Helix aspersa act as strong chemoattractants for P. hermaphrodita (Rae et al., 2009; Andrus & Rae, 2019).
-This association with slugs and snails has also been observed with C. elegans, where nematodes have been recovered from the intestines and feces of Arion sp. slugs (Petersen et al., 2015).
+For example, phoretic associations between Pristionchus pacificus and scarab beetles [8], Caenorhabditis japonica and the shield bug Parastrachia japonensis [9,10], and the facultative parasite Phasmarhabditis hermaphrodita and slugs of the genus Arion or Deroceras as well as the snail Helix aspersa [11,12,13].
+An association with slugs and snails has also been observed with C. elegans, where nematodes have been recovered from the intestines and feces of Arion sp. slugs [14,6].
+Moreover, previous studies have shown that mucus of the slug Arion subfuscus and the snail Helix aspersa act as strong chemoattractants for P. hermaphrodita [11,13].
 Taken together, these observations suggest that C. elegans might also detect and move toward chemical cues from invertebrates that act as hosts for dispersal.